 Best trains: Anything from 1st class to 3AC (ceiling fan and open air), Rajasthani and Shatabdi are fast speed trains with air conditioning and some classes include meals.
 They’re a little pricier due to the comfort.
 Favorite train for backpackers: The Sleeper class trains.
 They’re not as posh, but many backpackers like that they are cheap and decent accommodations.
 You are sitting with locals but comfortably.
 I appreciate the open air, which keeps the air from getting stagnant.

-Overnight trains : At some point you may find yourself booking overnight trains to make the most efficient use of your time.
+At some point you may find yourself booking overnight trains to make the most efficient use of your time.
 Overnight trains can run at irregular hours, leaving or arriving at either late at night or early in the morning.
-Depending upon the class you may arrive late to your berth to find someone sleeping in it (you would need to wake them up and tell them to move.
+Depending upon the class you may arrive late to your berth to find someone sleeping in it (you need to wake them up and ask them to move.
 Traveling Indians know when they are wrong– they figure they’ll just keep your berth warm for you until you are ready to use it ).

 If you’re booking an overnight train, avoid the bottom berth if you want to go to bed early or sleep until late.
 This is the seat/berth that everyone sits on and your sleeping times will be determined by other passengers who either want to stay up late or wake up early.
 However, usually by around 10am, the overnight train has few passengers as many have gotten off on stops in the morning.